mendoza-cm/Human-vs-Bot/README.md

 ### 📁 Files
   - helperFunctions_simulateCases — Contains all helper functions used to generate synthetic response data for both human and bot users.
+  - simulatedData_andPrep — creates training and test data management

+If human

 ### 🧠 Overview
 This project was sparked by an unexpected failure: I was unable to scrape a website using standard R tools.
 That led me to consider the